Pale-Crusader/learning-journal/learning-markdown.md

-This is a note about the growth mindset.
+This is a note about Markdown and why it is cool.
+Testing link first